Vugbdok/Splatoon-2-March-2017-Prototype-docs/docs/How2runonNX.md

 ENJOY!

 <img src="/assets/screenshots/How2/S2pintro.jpg" alt="dummy" height="365" />

 ---

 This guide was made by Vugbdok.
-The patch was made by ...
+The NSP patch was made by ...